 Choose the Proper Type of Exercise

-- Browse Products: Simply browse through the listing of various DVDs and VHS tapes to find a program you would like to try.
+Simply browse through the listing of various DVDs and VHS tapes to find a program you would like to try.
+Note that numerous videos are available on YouTube as well.

-- Specific Conditions Recommendations: Scroll through the list to find a health problem, and then click on the link to see what exercises are recommended for that problem.
+Scroll through the list to find a health problem and then click on the link to see what exercises are recommended for exercising with that condition.

 Sit and Be Fit Exercise Video Examples